Great Dane: Health

-Great Danes, like most giant dogs, have a faster metabolism.
+Great Danes, like most giant dogs, have a fast metabolism.
 This results in more energy and food consumption per pound of dog than in small breeds.
 They have some health problems that are common to large breeds, including bloat (gastric dilatation volvulus).

 Nutrition plays a role in this breed's health.
 Bloat, or gastric dilatation-volvulus (GDV), is the greatest killer of Great Danes.
 To avoid bloat, a rest period of 40 minutes to one hour after meals is recommended before exercise.

-Their average lifespan is 8 to 10 years; however, some Great Danes have been known to reach 12 years of age or more.
-Like many larger breeds, Great Danes are at particular risk for hip dysplasia.
+A 2024 UK study found the average life expectancy of the breed to be 10.6 years, compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
+A 2005 Swedish study of insurance records found 83% of Great Danes died by the age of 10, higher than the overall rate of 35% of dogs dying by the age of 10.